 Durga Puja, being one of the biggest celebrations in India, is the symbol glorifying feminine power.
 This festival holds immense significance as this festival is commemorated to celebrate the defeat of evil.
 Apart from being such a grant and auspicious event, this festival also gives out an opportunity for people to gather, greet and eat together.

-Durga Puja is celebrated all over India, with people calling her different names.
+Durga Puja is widely known throughout India, with humans calling her one of a kind names.
 If she is Bhagavati for some, then she is Gauri for the others.
 Her name is celebrated as Kali, Bhagvati, Bhavani, Ambika, Lalita, Gauri, Kundalini, Java, Meenakshi, Kamakshi, or even as Durga herself, being the most powerfully combined incarnation of all.

 Hindu mythology also highlights a segment in Ramayana where Shri Rama pays his respects to goddess Durga before leaving for his war with Ravana.
 Even if lord Rama’s rituals do not coincide with the season in which Durga Puja is celebrated now, his worship of the ‘Mahishasura Mardini’ by offering 108 blue lotuses and lighting 108 lamps clearly showed the respect possessed by the other deities for goddess Durga.

 The first traces of the Durga Puja Celebration by ordinary human beings were found in West Bengal.
 It clearly justifies the fact that Durga Puja is the biggest festival in West Bengal now.
 Soon Durga Puja emerged as a joint celebration with people forming communities to celebrate the festival.
-Durga Puja became more provident as Raja Harinath of Cossimbazar began performing the Durga Puja at his ancestral home in Murshidabad.
+Durga Puja have become greater provident as Raja Harinath of Cossimbazar commenced acting the Durga Puja at his ancestral domestic in Murshidabad.

 Ever since then, Durga Puja has been evolving in various ways.
 The festival of Durga Puja was soon a popular celebration in other parts of India as well.
 The celebration of Navratri turned out to be one of the biggest celebrations all over India.
 People avoid non-veg food for these nine days and devote themselves to the three goddesses, namely, Durga, Lakshmi, and Saraswati.